research-camp/hacking-computer-memory/README.md

 Languages such as PERL, Java, JavaScript, and C# use built-in safety mechanisms that minimize the likelihood of buffer overflow.

+## How to Prevent Buffer Overflows?

+### Bound indexing

+Since you didn't show any code the answer can only be a general one: _Stay inside the bounds of the array_.
+Apart from accessing at some wildly out of bounds position, one particular case is more common: If you have an array with a size of 10 then 10 isn't a valid index.
+Because arrays in C++ are 0-based.
+So in this case, valid indices are 0 to 9.

+### Use dynamic lists

+You must not go out of bounds, the C/C++ developer has to be precise.
+That said, you could use _std::vector_ instead of a plain array: it provides the _std::vector::at_ method that throws an exception if you try to make an out-of-bounds access.

+### Address space randomization (ASLR)

+Randomly moves around the address space locations of data regions.
+Typically, buffer overflow attacks need to know the locality of executable code, and randomizing address spaces makes this virtually impossible.

+### Data execution prevention flags

+These flags certain areas of memory as non-executable or executable, which stops an attack from running code in a non-executable region.

+### Structured exception handler overwrite protection (SEHOP)

+Helps stop malicious code from attacking Structured Exception Handling (SEH), a built-in system for managing hardware and software exceptions.
+It thus prevents an attacker from being able to make use of the SEH overwrite exploitation technique.
+At a functional level, an SEH overwrite is achieved using a stack-based buffer overflow to overwrite an exception registration record, stored on a thread’s stack.

+Security measures in code and operating system protection are not enough.
+When an organization discovers a buffer overflow vulnerability, it must react quickly to patch the affected software and make sure that users of the software can access the patch.

 ## Links

 https://stackoverflow.com/questions/38416792/array-allows-out-of-bounds-access-in-c